-Responsibilities regarding exclusions are delegated to the Vale Academy Trust Governors' Discipline Committee.
+Responsibilities regarding suspensions and exclusions are delegated to the Trusts Governing Board.

-The Governors' Discipline Committee.has a duty to consider parents' representations about a suspension or permanent exclusion.
+The Governing Board has a duty to consider parents/carers'/the pupil's (if they are 18 or older) representations about a suspension or permanent exclusion.
 It has a duty to consider the reinstatement of a suspended or permanently excluded pupil (see sections 5 and 6) in certain circumstances.

-Within 14 days of receiving a request, the governing board will provide the secretary of state with information about any suspensions or exclusions within the last 12 months.
+Within 14 days of receiving a request, the Governing Board will provide the secretary of state information about any suspensions or exclusions within the last 12 months.

-For any suspension of more than 5 school days, the governing board will arrange suitable full-time education for the pupil.
+For any suspension of more than 5 school days, the Governing Board will arrange suitable full-time education for the pupil.
 This provision will begin no later than the sixth day of the suspension.

-Secondary schools only - The governing board does not have to arrange such provision for pupils in their final year of compulsory education who do not have any further public exams to sit.
+Secondary schools only - The Governing Board does not have to arrange such provision for pupils in their final year of compulsory education who do not have any further public exams to sit.